cmik2/cuisine-expert-class/README.md

 ```python
 python cuisineExpClassify.py
 ```
-It takes some time depending on your environment.

-For instance, it took almost 6 minutes on my mac.
+It takes a few minutes before you see any display.
+For instance, it took almost 10 minutes on my mac.

-Then you will see the output similar to the one below, showing:
+Then you will see the output similar to the one below:

 1. classify accuracy
 2. Rate adjuments example based on the test data in ./data/test weighted in the 7:3 ration between EXPT and NOEX